|Category||Health and Safety|

 - A licence described in section 17, Radiation Safety Act 2016.
 A source licence authorises a person to manage and control a radiation source regardless of whether the person owns or has physical possession of the radiation source.

-- Health, Safety and Compliance management tool used by the University to record, measure, and report incidents, near-misses and hazards.
+- Health, Safety and Wellbeing management tool used by the University to record, measure, and report incidents, near-misses and hazards.

 - Radiation sources are subject to the Radiation Safety Act 2016.